Mallika1405/cse15l-lab-reports/lab3.md

 ### find `-size`
 The `-size` option allows you to search for files by their size.
 You can specify sizes in blocks, kilobytes (k), megabytes (M), and so on.
 #### Example 1
-Used the `size` option to find files larger than 100KB in `./technical`.
+I used the `size` option to find files larger than 100KB in `./technical`.
 This command lists files over 100KB in size within the ./technical directory.
 It's useful for identifying large files that may need to be compressed or moved.
 ```
 mallika@Mallikas-MacBook-Air docsearch % find ./technical -size +100k